Pterostilbene: Why This Potent Antioxidant Might Be Better Than Resveratrol

 1. Pterostilbene may help slow the aging process.

 Oxidative stress is basically an imbalance between antioxidants and free radicals in your body.
 It can be caused by a poor diet, pollution, cigarette smoke, and pesticides, and it may promote inflammation and lead to a number of chronic diseases.
 In general, it wreaks havoc on your body and speeds the overall aging process.
 The good news is that pterostilbene is a potent free radical fighter that reduces oxidative stress5.
-Some evidence even suggests that pterostilbene and resveratrol may mimic the effects of calorie restriction, a practice that has been shown to increase life span and help prevent age-related disorders.
+Some evidence even suggests that pterostilbene and resveratrol may mimic the effects of calorie restriction, a practice that has been shown to increase life span6 and help prevent age-related disorders.

 Pterostilbene has also been shown to increases levels of glutathione, another antioxidant that's been linked to everything from improved detoxification to reduced oxidative stress in mitochondria.
 Mitochondria are the energy powerhouses of our cells and play a role in most age-related diseases, and they also make sure you have enough energy to function optimally.

 2. It may help fight or prevent cancer.

 Similar to resveratrol, pterostilbene is anti-carcinogenic.
-A review of several studies suggests that it may be an effective anti-cancer agent based on its antineoplastic properties—the ability to prevent, inhibit, or halt the development of a tumor.
+A review of several studies7 suggests that it may be an effective anti-cancer agent based on its antineoplastic properties—the ability to prevent, inhibit, or halt the development of a tumor.
 It seems to exert its anti-cancer benefits in a few different ways: by altering the cell cycle, inducing apoptosis (or cell death), and inhibiting metastasis (the spread of cancer from one part of the body to another).
-Some animal and human cell studies suggest that pterostilbene may offer protection against breast cancer, colon cancer, pancreatic cancer, and prostate cancer cells.
+Some animal and human cell studies suggest that pterostilbene may offer protection against breast cancer8, colon cancer9, pancreatic cancer10, and prostate cancer11 cells.
 Just remember to always talk to your doctor before starting any supplement, especially if you have a chronic or serious health condition.

 3. Pterostilbene may boost brain health and prevent Alzheimer's.